-- our financial condition and rating; - our future structure, organization, and the level of government support for the company; - whether we are in conservatorship or receivership; - any increase or decrease in the level of governmental commitments to engage in market purchases of our certificates; - the method, frequency and complexity of calculating principal or interest on the mortgage loans or the certificates; - the age of the mortgage loans in the pool; - the outstanding principal balance of the mortgage loans in the pool; - the prepayment features or other characteristics of the mortgage loans in the pool; - the availability of current information about the mortgage loans in the pool; - the outstanding principal amount of certificates of this issuance and other issuances with similar features offered for resale from time to time; - the minimum denominations of the certificates; - any significant reduction in our securitization volume due to a decline in mortgage loan originations by our principal lenders and mortgage loan sellers that have experienced liquidity or other major financial difficulties; - any legal restriction or tax treatment that limits demand for the certificates;
+- our financial condition and rating; - our future structure, organization, and the level of government support for the company; - whether we are in conservatorship or receivership; - any increase or decrease in the level of governmental commitments to engage in market purchases of our certificates; - the method, frequency and complexity of calculating principal or interest on the mortgage loans or the certificates: - the age of the mortgage loans in the pool; - the outstanding principal balance of the mortgage loans in the pool; - the prepayment features or other characteristics of the mortgage loans in the pool; - the availability of current information about the mortgage loans in the pool;

-- the availability of comparable securities; - market uncertainty; - the level of interest rates generally, the volatility with which prevailing interest rates are changing, and the direction in which interest rates are, or appear to be, trending; and - the financial condition and rating of the mortgage loan seller and the primary servicer of the mortgage loans backing the certificates.
+- the outstanding principal amount of certificates of this issuance and other issuances with similar features offered for resale from time to time: - the minimum denominations of the certificates; - any significant reduction in our securitization volume due to a decline in mortgage loan originations by our principal lenders and mortgage loan sellers that have experienced liquidity or other major financial difficulties; - any legal restriction or tax treatment that limits demand for the certificates; - the availability of comparable securities; - market uncertainty; - the level of interest rates generally, the volatility with which prevailing interest rates are changing, and the direction in which interest rates are, or appear to be, trending; and - the financial condition and rating of the mortgage loan seller and the primary servicer of the mortgage loans backing the certificates.

-A reduction in or end to the Federal Reserve's acquisition of agency mortgage-backed securities could adversely affect our business, results of operations, financial condition, liquidity and net worth and reduce demand for our mortgage-related securities.
+The continued run-off of mortgage-backed securities from the Federal Reserve's portfolio could adversely affect our business, results of operations, financial condition, liquidity and net worth.

-In recent months, the Federal Reserve has purchased a significant amount of mortgage-backed securities issued by us, Freddie Mac and Ginnie Mae.
-Any change in the Federal Reserve's policy toward the investment in mortgage-backed securities, or possible future sales of mortgage-backed securities by the Federal Reserve, could result in increases in mortgage interest rates, adversely affect our business volume, and reduce demand for our MBS, including the certificates offered by this prospectus, which could adversely affect the price of those securities.
+In recent years, the Federal Reserve has purchased a significant amount of mortgage-backed securities issued by us, Freddie Mac and Ginnie Mae.
+In October 2017, the Federal Reserve initiated a balance sheet normalization program to reduce its holdings of Treasury securities and mortgage-backed securities.
+While the Federal Reserve stopped the run-off of U.S. Treasury securities from its portfolio in September 2019, it continued to allow its mortgage-backed securities to run-off, replacing the principal balance with U.S. Treasuries and thus holding the portfolio constant.
+This may create upward pressure on mortgage interest rates and reduce demand for mortgage-backed securities, including the certificates offered by this prospectus, which could adversely affect the price of those securities.